-Here is a picture of ruins of Mariam Mahal in Jaipur.
+Here is a picture of the ruins of Mariam Mahal in Jaipur.

 Kishan Bagh is at the foothills of the Nahargarh Fort hill.
 I have traversed through Kishan Bagh dunes while hiking a few times.
 Here is a picture from one such hike.